-Senator Daniel Webster appointed the first Senate page, nine-year-old Grafton Hanson, in 1829.
+Senator Daniel Webster appointed one of the first Senate pages, nine-year-old Grafton Hanson, in 1829.
+There may have been boys serving the Senate without the title of ‘page’ as early as 1824, when twelve-year-old James Tims appeared on the payroll.
 Throughout the 19th century, Senate pages served as messengers and general helpers.
 Usually around twelve years old, early pages were often local orphans or sons of widowed mothers, and their Senate income helped their families.

 Reforms were implemented in 1983 to standardize pages’ housing, age, tenure, and education.
 The Senate implemented supervised housing, and established the Senate Page School, in the attic of the Library of Congress.